 Settlements in the Stryker lawsuits that have been filed around the country are ongoing and there are many more expected as we move forward with not only the ASR cases but the Stryker Rejuvenate hip stem and ABG II modular hip stems as well.
-If you have a question about a claim or settlement, call 800-553-8082 or get a free on line consultation here.Background on These Lawsuits
+If you have a question about a claim or settlement, call 800-553-8082 or get a free online consultation here.Background on These Lawsuits

 Stryker has offered a variety of hip implant systems for the global reconstructive market.
-The ABG Hip System, Partnership Hip System, Secur-Fit Hip System, Omnifit Hip System, Accolade Hip System and Restoration Hip System are all comprehensive systems of hip implants.
+The ABG Hip System, Partnership Hip System, Secur-Fit Hip System, Omnifit Hip System, Accolade Hip System, and Restoration Hip System are all comprehensive systems of hip implants.

 You can get an update on the Stryker Rejuvenate hip stem and ABG II modular hip stem lawsuits here.

 The Stryker’s recall relates to the Trident PSL and the Hemispherical Acetabular Cups.
-Those products are defective and frequently make audible noise when moving (usually a squeaking or popping sound), a problem that may cause bone fractures, pain, discomfort, potential shattering of the implants and may require additional replacement surgeries.
+Those products are defective and frequently make an audible noise when moving (usually a squeaking or popping sound), a problem that may cause bone fractures, pain, discomfort, a potential shattering of the implants and may require additional replacement surgeries.

-The Stryker Hip Implant lawsuits allege product liability, negligence and failure to warn claims against Stryker Corporation, Stryker Sales Corporation and Stryker Orthopaedics, the manufacturer.
+The Stryker Hip Implant lawsuits allege product liability, negligence, and failure to warn claims against Stryker Corporation, Stryker Sales Corporation, and Stryker Orthopaedics, the manufacturer.
 These legal allegations could be framed differently: we trusted you to take care of us.
 And you didn't.Which Stryker Hip Implants Are Defective?

 Under pressure from the FDA, Stryker has recalled two devices from their Stryker Trident hip implant series—the Trident Acetabular PSL and the Trident Hemispherical Cups.
 These products are used for the “socket” portion of the hip replacements.How Do Hip Implants Work?